HOW TO INSTALL SUPPORT LINES ON A McGREGOR DEER FENCE

 Thick nylon monofilament lines (8 or 11-12 gauge) and pvc-coated black 13.5 gauge steel tie wire are used to improve the deer fence's appearance and to strengthen it against falling tree limbs, charging deer, or deer that persistently butt against the fence.

 Tie wire requires less gear to install than nylon monofilament (no special terminators or tighteners are needed).
-Also, since it need not be placed under tension it minimizes the need for earth anchors (used to counter sideways stress along the fence) and also puts less of a pull upon posts along a curve, and so limits the tendency of such posts to tilt toward the curve's inner side (see diagram below)
+Also, since it need not be placed under tension, it minimizes the need for earth anchors and also puts less of a pull upon posts along a curve, and so limits the tendency of such posts to tilt toward the curve's inner side (see diagram below)

-On the other hand, monofilament line tends to give with the deer fence.
-So when placed along the top of the fence it is better at warding off falling branches; and when placed in the "deer impact zone" at a height of 3 to 4 feet it is much better at countering the effects of deer inclined to charge the fence or give it a persistent battering.
+On the other hand, monofilament line tends to give with the fencing (which has some give to it); whereas tie wire, which does not give at all, breaks first.
+So when placed along the top of the fence nylon monofilament is better at warding off falling branches; and when placed in the "deer impact zone" at a height of 3 to 4 feet it is better at countering the effects of deer inclined to charge the fence or give it a persistent battering.

-We recommend using tie wire (1) at the tops of garden deer fences less than 500 feet long, (2) wherever the fence goes around a curve (apply a series of tie wire lengths about 60 feet long), and (3) at all places where the length of line or wire being applied is very short (less than 50 feet long).
-Note that the line should be applied in "runs" starting at one end, gate, or corner on the fence and ending at the next corner, gate, or end; and also that if a run is over 300 feet long you need to divide it into a series of smaller runs each 300 feet long or less.
+We recommend using tie wire (1) at the tops of garden deer fences where the distance between any given pair of corners, gates, and ends is short (less than 50 feet); and (2) wherever the fence goes around a curve (apply a series of tie wire lengths about 60 feet long to negotiate the curve).
+Note that whatever type of line or wire is used, this line or wire should be applied in a series of "runs" starting at one end, gate, or corner on the fence and ending at the next corner, gate, or end.
+Finally, since the wire or line should not span more than 300 feet, if a run is over 300 feet long it should be divided into one or more runs shorter than 300 feet.

 - Continue: Installing Monofilament Line & Figuring Runs of Line